TomPace101/nanopore_diffusion/notes.md

 _TODO_ clean up data
 The data folder has lots of junk now.
 Particularly in debug.
+And the data needs to go into a separate repo, just like in electrolyte_analysis.

 _TODO_ add number of dimensions to geometry definition file, and from there to mesh metadata For that matter, putting the geometry definition name in mesh metadata might be nice.